Body Language (2017 film)

 Body Language is a 2017 Nigerian thriller film.
-It was produced by Emem Isong who owns Rok Studios.
+It was produced by Emem Isong, the owner of Rok Studios.
 Tom Robson is the cinematographer and the screenplay is by Kehinde Joseph.

 Synopsis

-Tola (Tana Adelana) works as a stripper as well as a marketer because she is interested in getting attention from men.
-One man, Nick (Ramsey Nouah), pays her to privately dance for him.
+Tola works as a stripper as well as a marketer because she is interested in getting attention from men.
+One man, Nick, pays her to privately dance for him.
 Tola's life is in danger as a group of hired killers, "The Lagos reapers", is pursuing her.
 Nick's interest in Tola is not a coincidence as Nick is trying to investigate the killers, who murdered his daughter.